hwstar/BOMtools/README.md

 *bommerge.py and bommerge-eagle.py*

-The merger script looks for a PartNumber field in the Kicad xml file or Eagle 6 csv file, and opens the sqlite database to look up other relevant fields based on the part number.
+The merger script looks for a part number field in the Kicad xml file or Eagle 6 csv file, and opens the sqlite database to look up other relevant fields based on the part number.
 It then generates an output .csv file with all of the relevant fields included.